Beatrice and husband ‘besotted’ with ‘tiny and absolutely perfect’ baby Athena

 Athena is the King’s great niece and a new grandchild for the Duke of York and Sarah, Duchess of York.

+“She is already so adored and I’m incredibly blessed to be a Granny once again,” Sarah said.

+“So proud of Edo, Beatrice and the rest of my little 5-a-side team!”

-She is 11th in line to the throne, and also a niece of Beatrice’s sister Princess Eugenie, who welcomed the news on her Instagram Stories with the post “Welcome Baby Girl”.
+Athena is 11th in line to the throne, and also a niece of Beatrice’s sister Princess Eugenie, who celebrated the news on her Instagram Stories with the post “Welcome Baby Girl”.

 Buckingham Palace announced on Wednesday: “Her Royal Highness Princess Beatrice and Mr Edoardo Mapelli Mozzi are delighted to announce the safe arrival of their daughter, Athena Elizabeth Rose Mapelli Mozzi, born on Wednesday January 22 at 12.57pm, at Chelsea and Westminster Hospital, London.